smedrec/smart-logs/.qoder/repowiki/en/content/Contributing Guide.md

 3. Implement the fix
 4. Verify the test passes
 5. Commit using `pnpm commit`
-6. Create a pull request referencing the issue
+6. Create a pull request

 Include steps to reproduce the bug in the PR description.